 The Sub-frame also has mounting points and supports for the:

 It also has large holes giving access to parts and interconnecting wires.

 The diagram below is a cross section of the Jug Body, Bowl and Heater with the Sub-frame and Whisk Drive Motor attached.
 It demonstrates how the Bowl is held into the plastic jug.
 The Bowl lip is pulled down onto the top edge of the jug when the three fixing screws holding the Sub-frame onto the Bowl are tightened.
 The three lugs on the Sub-frame push up against the bearing points moulded onto the inside of the Jug Body, and so the jug is gripped between the Bowl and the Sub-frame.

 The Whisk Drive Motor

 Below is the other end of the motor, the business end.
 This has a 22mm dia. rotor holding four square magnets in a cross formation.
-Their visible face polarity’s are N S N S on a 13mm dia. pitch circle.
+Their visible face polarity’s are North, South, North, South, on a 13mm dia. pitch circle.
 The whisk has similar magnets embedded in it.
-The whisk on the inside of the bowl aligns with the motor on the outside so that the N’s on one are nearest to the S’s on the other.
-This magnetic bond forces the whisk to rotate in sync with the motor.
+So the whisk on the inside of the bowl remains aligned with the motor on the outside because the Norths on one are attracted to the Souths on the other.
+This magnetic bond keeps them pulled as close to each other as possible, so forcing the whisk to rotate in sync with the motor.

 How The Shroud Fixes To The Sub-frame